 The most common symptoms that point toward a diagnosis of diabetes are:

-- Increased thirst with increased fluid intake that doesn’t satisfy the thirst
+- Increased thirst with an increased fluid intake that doesn’t satisfy the thirst

 - Increased urination (due to increased fluid intake)